-Presentations will be presented live on a Zoom platform this year for other meeting registrants.
 Presenters should create a presentation of NO MORE THAN 15 minutes.
 Presentations should accurately and concisely describe the presenter’s project, and be practiced and approved by their project mentor(s) prior to submission online.
-Slides and handouts will be posted on the Guidebook app, and moderators in Zoom will advance slides during the presentation.
+Slides and handouts will be posted on the Guidebook app and will be accessible to all conference attendees.
 Slides and handouts cannot be changed after submission.

 Files should be emailed to MountainStatesRX@hsc.utah.edu with the following naming convention: Abstract#_LastName_TopicKeyWord.pptx (ie, 22_Smith_HeartFailure.pdf) and Presentation Slides in the subject line.
 Abstract numbers will be assigned to each resident by April 10.

 Files should be no larger than 10 MB.

 A FINAL draft of slides must be submitted electronically as a PowerPoint by 5PM Mountain Time on April 30th.
 The content of the slides will include the following:

 - All Slides: Presenters will receive an abstract number (ie, Abstract #22); please include this number on every slide.
 This number will be used for presentation evaluations.